LGBTQ rights in Ethiopia

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Ethiopia face significant challenges not experienced by non-LGBTQ residents.
 Both male and female types of same-sex sexual activity are illegal in the country, with reports of high levels of discrimination and abuses against LGBTQ people.
 Ethiopia has a long history of social conservatism and same-sex sexual activity is considered a cultural taboo.

 The majority of Ethiopians remain hostile towards LGBTQ identities and believe them to be a "Western perversion of their societal values".
-Homosexual men are suspected for causing HIV/AIDS epidemic.
-Discrimination and stigma are therefore commonplace with some Ethiopian LGBTQ people suppress their identity or flee as asylum seekers.
+Homosexual men are suspected of causing the HIV/AIDS epidemic.
+Discrimination and stigma are therefore commonplace with some Ethiopian LGBTQ people suppressing their identity or fleeing as asylum seekers.
 According to the 2007 Pew Global Attitudes Project, 97 percent of Ethiopians believed that homosexuality is something society should not accept.
 This was the second-highest rate of non-acceptance in the 45 countries surveyed.

 Gay and lesbian people do not openly serve in the army despite the lack of a law regarding service in the military.
-Booshtee is a derogatory term of gay person in Ethiopia, often interchangeably used as an insult for despicable being.
+Booshtee is a derogatory term for a gay person in Ethiopia, often interchangeably used as an insult for despicable being.

 History

-It has been claimed by scholars Wendy Belcher and Michael Kleiner that same-sex activity in Ethiopia was referenced in hagiography The Life and Struggles of Our Mother Wälättä P̣eṭros (1672), particularly noting a scene where certain nuns were "depicted as 'lustful' towards each other", which caused Walatta Petros to be enraged.
+It has been claimed by scholars Wendy Belcher and Michael Kleiner that same-sex activity in Ethiopia was referenced in the hagiography "The Life and Struggles of Our Mother Wälättä P̣eṭros" (1672), particularly noting a scene where certain nuns were "depicted as 'lustful' towards each other", which caused Walatta Petros to be enraged.
 In a September 2020 academic article, Dr. Yirga Gelaw Woldeyes criticized this translation, arguing that ይትማርዓ/ይትማርሐ (yətmarrəˁa, yətmarrəha, [feminine]) means "guiding each other" in its immediate context, not necessarily implying lust.

-In 2008, LGBTQ people became increasingly visible in Ethiopia when hundreds of homosexuals petitioned for equal rights and appealed to the prime minister Meles Zenawi.
-However it became blocked en route to the prime minister's office.
+In 2008, LGBTQ people became increasingly visible in Ethiopia when hundreds of homosexuals signed a petition for equal rights and appealed to the prime minister Meles Zenawi.
+However, the appeal was blocked en route to the prime minister's office.
 In the same year, an unofficial gay marriage took place in Sheraton Addis.
 In the early 2010s, some media outlets with the cooperation of the government imposed restrictions over the discussion of "LGBTQ ideology".
 These policies of censorship have yet to be enacted into law.